richard-austin/cloud-server/README.md

 <h2 style="text-align: center">Security Cam Cloud Service</h2>
 <h2 style="text-align: center">Cloud Service for Hosting Multiple Security Cam Instances</h2>

 ### Introduction
+The Cloud Server is intended for use with the Security Cam NVR project.

 The <a href="https://github.com/richard-austin/security-cam">Security Cam</a> (NVR, Network Video Recorder) project is primarily designed to run without the need for a cloud service, inside a secure LAN, with access from WAN being made available with port forwarding.
 The Cloud Server can be used to provide access to a number of NVR instances